Typhoner

 Cult of Luna Somewhere Along the Highway

-DjRum Watermark/The Darkest Hour Is Just Before Dawn
+Djrum Watermark/The Darkest Hour Is Just Before Dawn

-Einsturzende Neubauten 1/2 Mensch
+Einsturzende Neubauten Halber Mensch

 El-P Cancer 4 Cure